krmcbride/claude-plugins/README.md

 **What it does:**

-- Launches three specialized agents to analyze your decision:
+- Launches three parallel Sonnet agents with distinct analytical stances:
-  - `consensus-for` - Advocates for the proposal with optimistic perspective
+  - **FOR** - Advocates for the proposal with optimistic perspective
-  - `consensus-against` - Critiques the proposal rigorously
+  - **AGAINST** - Critiques the proposal rigorously
-  - `consensus-neutral` - Provides objective analysis weighing evidence
+  - **NEUTRAL** - Provides objective analysis weighing evidence
 - Presents balanced view of trade-offs and considerations
 - Helps avoid confirmation bias in decision-making